 Living in Wisconsin, we enjoy the beauty and scenery changes that come with transitions from spring to summer, summer to fall and fall to winter.
 As the seasons and temperatures change, it affects the way animals are cared for, so throughout the year, animals who are visible to guests change seasonally.
 Animals from colder regions, like snow leopards from Nepal and red pandas from the Himalayas, prefer spending time in their outdoor habitats during the cooler temperatures.

 Animals visible in their habitats may change from day to day, based on weather conditions, reproductive cycles and necessary veterinary procedures.

 For the best experience:

-Visit the indoor buildings: Apes of Africa, Aviary, Aquatic & Reptile Center, Small Mammals, Big Cat Country, Elephant Care Center, Giraffes and the Dairy Barn.
-Primates of the World is currently closed due to COVID-19 protocols.
+Visit the indoor buildings: Apes of Africa, Primates of the World, Aviary, Aquatic & Reptile Center, Small Mammals, Big Cat Country, Elephant Care Center, Giraffes, and the Dairy Barn.

 Throughout the entire year, factors like precipitation, wind, cloud cover, animal location or possible stress may impede the viewing of these animals, but as a general guideline: